uccser/cs-unplugged/docs/source/getting_started/installation.rst

     $ python3 manage.py runserver

-Leave this terminal running and open a new terminal in the same folder and type the following command:
+Leave this terminal running and open a new terminal in the same directory and type the following command:

 .. code-block:: bash

     $ gulp

-The final command should open your preferred web browser to ``localhost:3000/`` and you should see the CS Unplugged homepage.
+The final command should open your preferred web browser to ``localhost:3000`` and you should see the CS Unplugged homepage.

 Congratulations if you made it this far and everything is working, you're all set to contribute to the CS Unplugged project.